Rejang alphabet

 The script was used to write texts in Malay and Rejang, which is now spoken by about 200,000 people living in Indonesia on the island of Sumatra in the southwest highlands, north Bengkulu Province, around Arga Makmur, Muaraaman, Curup, and Kepahiang, and also in the Rawas area of South Sumatra Province, near Muara Kulam.
 There are five major dialects of Rejang: Lebong, Musi, Kebanagung, Pesisir (all in Bengkulu Province), and Rawas (in South Sumatra Province).
 Most of its users live in fairly remote rural areas, of whom slightly less than half are literate.

 The traditional Rejang corpus consists chiefly of ritual texts, medical incantations, and poetry.

 Letters

-Letters of the script can be found in the inscription below: